 Organisational safety capability and practices

-Consultation and communication hold all elements of the safety landscape together
+Consultation and communication hold all elements of the Health and Safety Landscape together

 Focus on key priority areas where the most significant work health and safety risks exist

 Identified high impact harms will be eliminated or significantly reduced.